Dear Hilltop Families,

 This guidance is in accordance with current health orders from the California Department of Public Health (CDPH) and Contra Costa Health Services (CCHS) as of June 8, 2020.
 It is important to note that there will undoubtedly be continued community spread of COVID-19 well into the fall.
 The goal is to have practical recommendations in place to minimize risk while still allowing for in-class learning to resume.

-Students who develop symptoms of illness while at school will be separated from others right away in a designated quarantine room in the school office.
+Students, who develop symptoms of illness while at school will be separated from others right away in a designated quarantine room in the school office.
 If more than one student is in the quarantine room, physical distancing with facemask will be enforced.
-Any students or staff exhibiting symptoms will immediately don a face covering and wait in an isolation area until they can be transported home or to a healthcare facility.
+Any students or staff exhibiting symptoms will need to keep their face covering on and wait in an isolation area in the school office until they can be transported home or to a healthcare facility.
 Isolated students will receive continued supervision and care until picked up by an authorized adult.
 There is no need for others who had contact with the sick person to quarantine themselves while waiting for results of the test.
 Students who have any symptoms must remain at home for 72 hours and must consult with their child's pediatrician as to next steps per CCHS guidelines.
 A student can only return to on-campus classes if they have been symptom free for 72 hours.

 3. Injury and Illness Prevention Plan